scaidermern/audria/README.md

   * page faults
   * and other information

-In contrast to additional tools, *audria* is designed to run in batch mode at very small intervals.
+In contrast to additional tools, *audria* is designed to run in batch mode at very short intervals.
 This allows very detailed inspections of the ressource usage of a process.

 # Usage